liufran1/RestaurantReviewSummaries/README.md

 **To Do**:
+* Turn into package to make dependency management easier
 * Wrap application into an API and deploy on server
   * Start with inputting URL
 * Build front end that makes the API call